 Download & Other Tools

-- Footnote: Rates are presented for three-year periods.
-'Other' includes firearm-related deaths caused by "legal intervention/war and undetermined intent."
+- Footnote: 'Other' includes firearm-related deaths caused by "legal intervention/war and undetermined intent."
 Suicides are not reported for children under age 5.
-The abbreviation S refers to data that have been suppressed because there were fewer than 20 firearm-related child and youth deaths for that cause, or the rate was less than 0.1.
+The notation S refers to data that have been suppressed because there were fewer than 20 firearm-related deaths in that group for that cause, or the rate was less than 0.1 per 100,000.

 - Measures of Deaths on Kidsdata.org